jeffreyevans/spatialEco/README.md

            convexHull - Derives a convex hull of points using the alpha hull approach with adjustable tension.
                        Please note that due to licensing reasons, this function is only available in the GitHub development version and not on CRAN.
+You must call the function from the package namespace using spatialEco:::convexHull

            crossCorrelation - Calculates the partial spatial cross-correlation function